zeromq/czmq/README.md

         zmsg_pop (zmsg_t *self);

-    //  Add frame to end of message, after last frame void
+    //  Add frame to end of message, after last frame int
         zmsg_add (zmsg_t *self, zframe_t *frame);

-    //  Push block of memory as new frame to front of message void
+    //  Push block of memory as new frame to front of message.
+    //  Returns 0 on success, -1 on error.
+    int
         zmsg_pushmem (zmsg_t *self, const void *src, size_t size);

-    //  Push block of memory as new frame to end of message void
+    //  Push block of memory as new frame to end of message.
+    //  Returns 0 on success, -1 on error.
+    int
         zmsg_addmem (zmsg_t *self, const void *src, size_t size);

-    //  Push string as new frame to front of message void
+    //  Push string as new frame to front of message.
+    //  Returns 0 on success, -1 on error.
+    int
         zmsg_pushstr (zmsg_t *self, const char *format, ...);

-    //  Push string as new frame to end of message void
+    //  Push string as new frame to end of message.
+    //  Returns 0 on success, -1 on error.
+    int
         zmsg_addstr (zmsg_t *self, const char *format, ...);

     //  Pop frame off front of message, return as fresh string